 This post may contain affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure HERE.

-First off, not all essential oils are created equal, and when I am talking about the way to use essential oils I am talking about high quality oils.
-Essential oils are not regulated by the FDA so you really have to do your own research.
-Be sure to check into how the essential oils are tested, were they are sourced from, if they are organic….you get the point.
+First off, not all essential oils are created equal, and when I am talking about the way to use essential oils, I am talking about high-quality pure oils.
+The FDA does not regulate essential oils, so you really have to do your own research.
+Be sure to check into how the essential oils are tested; where they are sourced ; if they are organic…you get the point.
 You can read more about the oils I use and why HERE.

 ESSENTIAL OILS CAN BE USED 3 DIFFERENT WAYS

-There are 3 different ways to use your essential oils aromatically:
+There are 3 different ways to use your oils aromatically:

 The amount of essential oil drops you add to your diffuser really depends on the size.
-Use his chart to know how many drops to add to your diffuser:
+Use this chart for a guide.